Price Adjustment Guide for Contracting Parties

 To follow guideline (7) effectively, it is essential to specify

 date on which the price adjustment is to be made.
 Currently,

-the designated data month.
+adjustment.
 All first-published indexes for a given

 are considered officially published and are available on the day

-It is vital to address these matters before a contract is signed.
+address these matters before a contract is signed.

 If contracting parties do not specify an exact date for making